Introduction

 Both setups can work, but they differ significantly in terms of reliability, uptime, and operational stability.

-What Is a Polymarket Bot?
+What Is a Trading Bot?

 - monitor multiple markets simultaneously